oferei/json-gate/README.md

 ### _json-gate.createSchema_(jsonSchema)

 This function gets a JSON Schema definition and returns a new _Schema_ object.
-It may throw an error if the JSON Schema definition is malformed.
+It verifies that the schema is valid.
-The error message will describe exactly what part is invalid.
+If the latter is malformed an error will be thrown pinpointing the problem.

 ### _Schema.validate_(jsonObject)

-This function gets a JSON object and validates it.
+This function gets a JSON object and validates it against the schema.
 If the JSON object does not conform to the schema an error will be thrown (or returned, see _Synchronous/Asynchronous_ below).

+The functions stops after encountering an error.
+It does not return multiple errors.
 The function does not return a value.
 Be aware that the input JSON object may be edited _in-place_ if the _default_ attribute is used.